 The English Language Development (ELD) curriculum was purchased and implemented.
-Each English learner participates in designated ELD..
+Each English learner was given a 30 minute ELD lesson.
 The California English Language Development Test (CELDT) was replaced with the English Language Proficiency Assessment for California (ELPAC) in 2017-2018.
-The NWEA, a local assessment scores showed 23% grew 1 year or more and 38.5% maintained the same level while 38.5% dropped a level.
+Hence there is no comparison for growth, only a new baseline established.
+However the NWEA, a local assessment scores showed 23% grew 1 year or more and 38.5% maintained the same level while 38.5% dropped a level.
 The 3D (ELD curriculum) will continue to be the text for English learners; however, the Read Live program will be added as their elective to enhance reading comprehension skills.